qir-alliance/qat/docs/src/DeveloperGuide/ProfileTransformationCpp.md

   %2 = load %Qubit*, %Qubit** %1, align 8
 ```

-In the above rule, the first and a second argument of
+In the above rule, the first and second argument of
 `__quantum__rt__array_get_element_ptr_1d` is captured as `arrayName` and
 `index`, respectively.
 Likewise, the bitcast instruction is captured as `cast`.
 Each of these captures will be available inside the replacement function